-The group Vintage (Винтаж) was formed in 2006 as an independent creative experiment by two strong artists — Anna Pletnyova and Aleksey Romanov.
-Both already had stage experience, but neither was a “star of just one era”:
+The group “Vintage” emerged in 2006 as an independent creative experiment by two strong artists — Anna Pletnyova and Alexey Romanov.
+Both already had stage experience, but neither was a “star of a single era”:

 -